 When you finish up your pork chop, is it okay to give your dog the bone?
-The answer is no. A pork bone might seem like a nice treat for Fido, but it could actually be dangerous.
+The answer is no. A pork bone actually might be dangerous for your dog to consume.

 Why Aren’t Pork Bones Safe for Dogs?

 Pork bones, whether raw or cooked, are likely to splinter and crack when your dog chews on them.
 Your dog might attempt to swallow small pieces of the pork bone, which could lead to choking, intestinal blockages, or damage to the esophagus or intestines.
 All of these conditions are extremely dangerous.

 Because pork bones are relatively small, big dogs might attempt to swallow them whole, which is also very dangerous.

 Are Any Bones Safe for Dogs to Eat?

 It’s okay to give your dog large, raw, cow bones or bison bones.
 The bone must be big enough so that your dog cannot attempt to swallow it, and it must be raw, so that it will not splinter.
 Remember that you should always be supervising your dog after you’ve given them a bone.
 This article has more guidelines about how to safely give a dog a bone.